Hisyeo/gjcidlu/README.md

 - [ ] Make the untranslated button clickable on all screens that it's viewable on
 - [x] Make submitter not a field for submission entries because of the submission author
 - [ ] Add a ui change when the screen resolution is small: "English &rarr; Hisyeo" is removed, "X items translated" just becomes "X" and the "untranslated" label is removed
+- [x] Make "No username to validate" error only appear once

 ## Getting Started